ibreslauer/freelanceguide-pt/src/content/blog/trabalhador-independente-vs-empresario-individual.md

 ---
-title: "Trabalhador Independente vs Empresário em Nome Individual: Which One Are You?"
+title: "Trabalhador Independente vs ENI: Which One Are You?"
 description: "Understand the key differences between Trabalhador Independente and Empresário em Nome Individual in Portugal.
 Learn which structure fits your freelance or business activity and how it affects your taxes, registration, and liability."
 pubDate: 2025-11-23
 heroImage: "../../assets/fallback-image.jpg"